 - Any term of imprisonment or custody; any conviction and/or Caution for:

-- Crimes resulting in death
+- o Crimes resulting in death

 - Exploitation

 - Offences involving violence

 - Possession of a weapon

 - Sex and indecency offences

-- o Dishonesty
+- Dishonesty

 - o Drugs

 - Discrimination

 - Motoring offences

 - Any offence contrary to hackney carriage and private hire legislation.

-Part 8.14 Fit and Proper Threshold
+Part 8.14 Fit and Proper

-Legislation specifically includes offences including dishonesty, indecency, and violence as a determining factor when assessing a person's fit and properness.
+Legislation specifically includes offences including dishonesty, indecency, and violence as a determining factor when assessing the fit and proper person requirement..